Bugg-Bitter/Advance_Dorking-Google-Dorks-/README.md

 method : __POST__\
-purpose : delete only an object from the database …\
+purpose : add an object to the database at the end…\
 query : __INSERT FROM products SET ?__

 code :